 - If you need notes of different durations within a single staff, played simultaneously.

-Make sure you are in note input mode: the Voice 1 button becomes highlighted in blue in the toolbar.
-Enter the notes in the top voice first (for an example, see the illustration below).
+Enter voice 1 notes: Make sure you are in note input mode: the Voice 1 button becomes highlighted in blue in the toolbar.
+Enter the notes in the top voice first (see example in image above or further down below).
 When inputting, some notes may have down-stems, but these will flip automatically when the second voice is added.

-To enter the voice 2 notes, make sure you are in note-input mode and that the voice 1 note at the beginning of the section is selected.
+Enter voice 2 notes: Make sure you are in note-input mode and that the voice 1 note at the beginning of the section is selected.
 Click on the "Voice 2" button (on the right of the toolbar), or use the shortcut Ctrl+Alt+2 (Mac: Cmd+Option+2).
 Enter all the lower voice notes (down-stem).
 The final result might look something like this:

 Hidden spacer rests